Thursday, April 22, 2021

 Pictured: St. Paisios of the Holy Mountain

-1 Having therefore these promises, dearly beloved, let us cleanse ourselves from all defilement of the flesh and of the spirit, perfecting sanctification in the fear of God.
+1 Since we have these promises, beloved, let us cleanse ourselves from every defilement of body and spirit, bringing holiness to completion in the fear of God.

 Previous Chapter 2 Corinthians Next Chapter